The type of queue to use. Defaults to PriorityQueue.

 A promise that resolves with the result of the task function.

-, but accepts an array of sync or async functions.
+Optional options: Partial<EnqueueOptionsType>Same as .add(), but accepts an array of sync or async functions.

 The array of task functions to add to the queue.

-options: Partial<Exclude<EnqueueOptionsType, "throwOnTimeout">>The options for adding the tasks to the queue.
+Optional options: Partial<Exclude<EnqueueOptionsType, "throwOnTimeout">>The options for adding the tasks to the queue.

 A promise that resolves when all task functions are resolved.

-options: Partial<EnqueueOptionsType>Alias for emitter.on(eventName, listener)
+Optional options: Partial<EnqueueOptionsType>Alias for emitter.on(eventName, listener).

-...args: any[]v0.1.26
+Rest ...args: any[]v0.1.26

-Synchronously calls each of the listeners registered for the event namedeventName
+Synchronously calls each of the listeners registered for the event namedeventName, in the order they were registered, passing the supplied arguments

 to each.

-if the event had listeners, false
+Returns true if the event had listeners, false otherwise.

 const EventEmitter = require('events');